Orillusion/orillusion-web/docs/guide/core/object.md

 mr1.geometry = mr2.geometry = geometry
 mr2.material = mr2.material = material

-// destroy one object
-obj.detroy(true) // this could force release geometry and material
+// will throw errors and stop rendering if destroyed the shared geo/mat obj1.detroy(true) // this could force release geometry and material
-// throw engine errors and stop rendering
 ```

 See [Object3D](/api/classes/Object3D) API for more details.